A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Methodological Development

 \subsubsection{Parallelization of computations}

-Despite its ready applicability here and wide general appeal, the EM algorithm of Section~\ref{sec:EM} is plagued by slow convergence and is almost impractical for typical 3D fMRI datasets with potentially upto a million voxels.
-While many speedup methods~\citep{MclachlanandKrishnan08} have been proposed, we incorporate the Alternating Partial Expectation Conditional Mazimization (APECM, APECMa) algorithms of \citet{Chen2011} and \citet{Chen2013} that utilize extra space to store and reduce calculations while being easily parallelizable on multi-core multi-processor computing architectures.
+Despite its general wide appeal, the EM algorithm of Section~\ref{sec:EM} is plagued by slow convergence and can be time-consuming for typical 3D fMRI datasets with potentially upto a million voxels.
+While many speedup methods~\citep{MclachlanandKrishnan08} exist, we incorporate the Alternating Partial Expectation Conditional Mazimization (APECM, APECMa) algorithms of \citet{chenandmaitra11} and \citet{Chen2013} that utilize extra space to store and reduce calculations while being easily parallelizable on multi-core multi-processor computing architectures.
 Specifically, APECM and APECMa modify the Alternating Expectation Conditional Maximization~(AECM) algorithm of \cite{mengandvandyk97} for mixture models by introducing a partial calculation of the E-step from the previous iteration (denoted as PE-step).
-This sort of parsimonious computing yields faster convergence rates of the EM and shorter computing times.
-Further, data-distributed algorithms, such as the Expectation Gathering Maximization~(EGM) algorithm~\citep{Chen2013} for distributed computing architectures can be coupled with APECM and APECMa to parallelize the M-step calculation (really the conditional M- or CM-step) when local sufficient statistics are available.
-We refer to Section~\ref{sec:APECM} for the exact details of our implementation of EGM with APECMa for our problem.
+This parsimonious computing yields faster EM convergence rates and shorter computing times.
+Further, data-distributed algorithms, such as the Expectation Gathering Maximization~(EGM) algorithm~\citep{Chen2013} for distributed computing architectures can be coupled with APECM and APECMa to parallelize the M-step (really the conditional M- or CM-step) computations when local sufficient statistics are available.
+We refer to Appendix~\ref{sec:APECM} for the exact details of our implementation of EGM with APECMa in our context.